Posts

 Image

-Hammock Hanging with My Life Outdoorz Straps I was excited to get a new set of hammock straps because it’s been way too long since I’ve used my hammock.
-Life Outdoorz hammock straps forced me to re-commit in mixing my hammock back into my adventure rotation.
-With that said, I decided to head out on a camping trip with my dog BeeGee.
-The straps are 10 feet long and 2 inches wide coming in at 23oz and the incredible ability to hold 2,204 pounds.
+Hammock Hanging with My Life Outdoorz Straps Editor's Note - October 6, 2025: Although I still own these hammock straps and use them occasionally, they are no longer available, and it appears that the company no longer exists.
+I was excited to get a new set of hammock straps because it had been way too long since I’d used my hammock.
+Life Outdoorz hammock straps compelled me to recommit to incorporating my hammock back into my adventure rotation.
+With that said, I decided to head out on a camping trip with my dog, BeeGee.
+The straps are 10 feet long and 2 inches wide, weighing 23 ounces, and have the incredible ability to hold 2,204 pounds.
 The straps are wrapped around a tree, fed back through a metal O-Ring, and then 1 of the carabiners hooks onto your hammock.
-While you are at it, check out Check out the Life Outdoorz website; however, be prepared because the website is extremely underwhelming.
-BeeGee and me in our hammock getting ready for bed As it turns out BeeGee isn't a huge fan of being in a hammock.
-I guess the rocking and it feels too unstable for her to get comfortable.
-I hoped by puttin...
+While you are at it, check out the Life Outdoorz website; however, be prepared because the website is incredibly underwhelming.
+BeeGee and I are in our hammoc...

 Gear Review: Tlishtan Bike Pump